rackerlabs/docs-offerings/docs/api-reference/methods/get-product.rst

      - The monetary currency that is associated with the price.
    * - product.\ productOfferingPrice.\ priceDetails.\ prices.\ price.\ *geo*
      - String
-     - The geography that is associated with the price.
+     - The geographic region that is associated with the price.
    * - product.\ *productCharacteristic*
      - Array
      - An array of key-value pairs that contains info on the operating system and flavor that are associated with the product.
-Format is ``Characteristic key : Characteristic value``.
 This information is primarily used to configure information from external applications that drive product and pricing.
 Example: ``"name": "flavor_id", "value":"performance2-30"``.
    * - product.\ *status*